The best camping in Muskegon State Park, MI

 One Grand Place - Riverside Retreat

-7 sites · RVs, Tents2 acres · Robinson Township, MI
+19mi from Muskegon State Park · 7 sites · Tents, RVs · Robinson Township, MI

-Welcome to our little slice of heaven along the Grand River in Grand Haven, Michigan.
-Voted one of the best places to visit in 2022 and 2023.
-This property is at the end of a private road and has three adjoining waterfront parcels that have been in the family for decades that we fondly refer to as One Grand Place.
-Family still lives on one of the parcels but we are excited to be sharing the other 2 parcels with all of you.
-One parcel is our Premium RV site on a cement pad, parallel to the river and can accommodate 1 RV (5th wheel, travel trailer, pop up, Class C etc. NO Class A's allowed).
-30/50/standard 110 Electric and water hookup.
+Welcome to our little slice of heaven along the Grand River in Grand Haven, MI.
+Voted one of the best places to visit in '22 and '23.
+Our property is at the end of a private road and has been in the family for decades.
+We fondly refer to it as One Grand Place and we are excited to be sharing it with you.
+Our Premium RV site has a cement pad, parallel to the river.
+Can accommodate 1 RV up to 30' (NO Class A's allowed).
+30/50/standard 110 electric and water hookup.
 Pump out is available for a fee.
-The other adjacent parcel at the very far west end of the property is a large grassy area with 2 sites.
-Both have 30 and standard 110 electric, plus water. --1 Standard RV site can accommodate 1 RV (5th wheel, travel trailer, pop up, Class C etc. NO Class A's allowed).
-Or, can be used as a tent site IF the tent only site is already booked.
-Pump out is available for a fee. --1 Tent only site.
-To be booked first before the Standard RV site.
-However, both sites are next to each other with same view.
+At the very far west end of the property is a large grassy area with 2 sites (1 RV or Tent and 1 Tent only) perpendicular to the river.
+Both have 30 and standard 110 electric and water.
+RV up to 30' (NO Class A's).
+Pump out is available for a fee.
+If you don't have an RV or a tent, no problem.
+Rent our elevated popup tent.
 There is plenty of room to set up games, fish, play with the kids or the dogs, etc. What's not to like?
 It is your very own exclusive home away from home.
-If you don't have an RV or a tent and want to still come and visit, no problem.
-Rent one of our RVs or rent our tent.
-PLEASE NOTE: We are not a commercial campground or a business.
-However, there are certain rules that must be adhered to per the agreement with our local township and our neighbors along our shared private road.
-Property is adjacent to Connor Bayou County Park and is surrounded by natural wetlands.
-Perfect place to unwind, chill, enjoy the fresh air and picture perfect sunsets.
-Boating, swimming, jet skis, kayaking, paddleboarding, fishing are just a few of the things to enjoy on the water.
-Bring your own boat, jet ski, kayak or rent from nearby establishments.
-One of many public boat launches is just a couple minute ride and Connor Bayou County Park has a kayak specific boat launch.
-You can also drop a kayak in at the very west end of our property right from shore.
-If you are bringing your own boat, jet ski, kayak and have a separate trailer, parking of that trailer must be pre-authorized due to limited space.
-Please inquire.
-Hiking, biking and wildlife, bird/eagle watching are also in the area.
-Spring Lake, Lake Michigan, beaches, various state/county parks, downtown Grand Haven's shops and restaurants are just a short drive away.
-Holland is about 30 minutes south and also has a cute downtown, craft beers, and beaches.
-PJ Hoffmaster State Park is 20 minutes North.
-If you are a thrill seeker Michigan's Adventure Amusement and Waterpark is only 30 minutes North in Muskegon.
-There are also many wineries, ciders and craft beer in Southwest Michigan.
-And many blueberry farms around too.
+Property is adjacent to Connor Bayou County Park and surrounded by natural wetlands.
+So, we are a perfect place to unwind, chill, enjoy fresh air and picture perfect sunsets.
+Boating, swimming, jet skis, kayaking, paddleboarding, fishing are just a few things to be enjoyed on the water.
+There's a public boat launch just a couple minute ride and Connor Bayou Park has a kayak specific boat launch.
+Or, you can also drop a kayak in at the very west end of our property right from shore.
+Hiking, biking and wildlife/bird/eagle watching are also options.
+Lake Michigan beaches, various state/county parks, downtown Grand Haven's shops and restaurants are just a short drive away.
+Holland is about 30 minutes south.
+PJ Hoffmaster State Park is 25 minutes North.
+If you are a thrill seeker, Michigan's Adventure Amusement and Waterpark is 40 minutes North in Muskegon.
+Grand Rapids is 40 minutes to the East.
+There are also many wineries, distilleries, ciders and craft beer in Southwest Michigan as well as "you pick" blueberries and many festivals in the summer.
 Bottom line....there is plenty of things to do and see during your visit.
 You can be as active or as chill as you want to be.

 Pets